Tutorial: Security in Azure SQL Managed Instance using Azure AD server principals (logins)

 It is also possible to configure a service endpoint on a managed instance, which allows for public connections in the same fashion as for Azure SQL Database.
 For more information, see Configure public endpoint in Azure SQL Managed Instance.

-The first Azure AD server principal (login) can be created by the standard SQL admin account (non-Azure AD) that is a sysadmin, or the Azure AD admin for the managed instance created during the provisioning process.
-For more information, see Provision an Azure Active Directory administrator for SQL Managed Instance.
+The first Microsoft Entra login can be created by the SQL admin, or the Microsoft Entra admin created during provisioning.
+For more information, see Provision a Microsoft Entra administrator for SQL Managed Instance.

 See the following articles for examples of connecting to SQL Managed Instance: